 During the renovation project, the district began evaluating Extron’s GlobalViewer Campus Communications Suite – GVCCS – with intentions to modernize campus public address, bell, and intercom systems.
 GVCCS is a complete solution for unifying all campus audio systems under an easy-to-use interface using the existing network.

 Avaxat Elementary and Alta Murrieta Elementary were the evaluation sites, where GVCCS replaced aging 25-year old systems.
 During the evaluation period, feedback came from administrators, teachers, and classroom staff.
 Campus administrators appreciated the ability to control their own schedule and create their own audio content.
 Teachers cited how easy it is to adjust the PA volume and alter the bell tones.
 IT personnel use the GlobalViewer® Enterprise AV resource management component of GVCCS to track projector lamp useage, proactively schedule replacements, and gather data on reliability.

 GVCCS Roll Out District-Wide

-Since successful completion of the evaluation period, two more campuses received GVCCS installations, including the first high school.
-MVUSD administrators view standardization on GVCCS as the best path to reduce total cost of ownership while providing a better user experience.
-Plans call for rolling out GVCCS district wide.
-GVCCS intercoms are slated to replace all existing intercoms.
-Previously installed WallVault AV systems at all middle schools and high schools will receive the Audio Decoding LinkLicense option, equipping them to broadcast bells and public address announcements from GVCCS directly into classrooms.
+With successful completion of the evaluation period, MVUSD administrators formulated a plan to roll out GVCCS district wide.
+They viewed standardization on GVCCS as the best path to reduce total cost of ownership while providing a better user experience.
+In addition to implementing bell and public address capabilities, GVCCS intercoms are slated to replace all existing intercoms.
+Previously installed WallVault AV systems at all middle schools and high schools will receive the Audio Decoding LinkLicense option, equipping them to broadcast bells and public address announcements from GVCCS directly into classrooms